High-Risk Pregnancy OB/GYN in NYC

 As mentioned, high-risk pregnancies can result in preterm delivery, and in some cases, your OB/GYN will perform a cesarean delivery instead of monitoring a vaginal birth.
-You should talk to your OB/GYN about your specific needs and what to expect during labor and delivery.
+You should talk to your OB/GYN about your specific needs and what to expect during labor and delivery, including information regarding Braxton Hicks contractions.
 They can give you personalized advice and information based on your needs.

 How can I protect my baby during a high-risk pregnancy?

 The best thing you can do is work with a trusted OB/GYN and follow their instructions.
 Every pregnancy is unique, and your doctor can provide personalized medical advice and treatment to protect the health and development of you and your baby.